Cushing’s disease is one of the most common hormonal problems of older dogs. The disease is characterised by an

 Once your dog is on the correct dose of medication we will then do a monitoring ACTH Stimulation Test every 3 months to make sure the Trilostane dose remains correct.
 This is very important as the wrong dose of medication could lower the cortisol levels to a dangerous level, and put the body into crisis.

-Dogs with Cushing’s Disease that is well controlled with a daily Trilostane tablet will often have vastly improved health and quality of life.
+Dogs with Cushing’s Disease that are well controlled with a daily Trilostane tablet will often have vastly improved health and quality of life.
 They will live longer, have a healthier immune system and be happier.
 It is however a big financial and time commitment for the owner.
 This is usually so rewarding when you see your pet improve.

 Don’t hesitate to ask us for a comprehensive estimate of blood test and medication charges.